joshhus/blockchain-sw-25/howto/ibp-v2-troubleshooting.md

 ```
 {: tsSymptoms}

+{: tsCauses}
 When running the {{site.data.keyword.blockchainfull_notm}} Platform on s390x architecture, it is possible that Node.js smart contracts instantiation can fail if the default timeout is too short.
-{: tsCauses}

-Wait about 5 minutes after the failure occurs and then retry the instantiation again.
-It will work successfully on the second attempt.
 {: tsResolve}
+Customers should wait for five minutes after the failure occurs and then retry the instantiation again.
+It will then work successfully on the second attempt.

 ## Why is the smart contract that I installed on the peer not listed in the UI?